AndyGiles/Gravity-Simulator/README.md

 A program using Python's 2D graphics module Pygame that simulates gravity physics between point masses.

-To use, put both gravity.py and PlanetClass.py in the same directory, and run gravity.py.
+To use, put both gravity.py, PlanetClass.py, and background.wav in the same directory, and run gravity.py.
 Make sure you have Pygame installed.

 The program will start off with a single large mass in the center of the screen.
 Click and drag to create a new point thats intitial velocity is proportional to the vector that you drew.